volatility-labs/Fig-Nodes/CHART_ANALYSIS_PROMPT.md

 # Chart Analysis Prompt - Bullish Setup Identification

+## CRITICAL: DATA ANALYSIS FIRST

+**PRIMARY ANALYSIS METHOD**: You will receive structured numeric data values for each symbol, formatted as text.
+This data includes:
+- **Most recent indicator values** (Hurst Composite, MESA Stochastic values, CCO Fast/Slow Oscillators, EMA values, Volume, VBP levels)
+- **Historical data** (batched summaries and recent detailed bars)
+- **Time-series data** showing trends and recent changes

+**ANALYZE THE NUMERIC DATA VALUES FIRST** - Use the structured data to determine indicator values, trends, crossovers, and signal strength.
+The numeric values are the PRIMARY source of truth.

+**Chart images are supplementary** - Charts can help visualize patterns, but your analysis MUST be based on the actual numeric data values provided in the formatted text data.
+Do NOT rely solely on visual chart interpretation.

+**For each symbol, you will have:**
+- Structured indicator data with numeric values (Hurst, MESA, CCO, EMAs, Volume, VBP)
+- Most recent values (last 1-50 bars depending on configuration)
+- Historical summaries (batched data for longer-term context)
+- Chart images (for visual reference, but analyze data values first)

+**CRITICAL**: When analyzing indicators, use the ACTUAL NUMERIC VALUES from the data, not just visual chart patterns.
+For example:
+- Check MESA Stochastic VALUES (0.0-1.0) from the data, not just chart position
+- Check CCO Fast/Slow Oscillator VALUES from the data, not just chart lines
+- Check Hurst Composite VALUE (positive/negative) from the data, not just chart direction
+- Compare EMA VALUES numerically, not just visually
+- Use VBP price levels and volume percentages from the data, not just bar thickness

-Please analyze ALL chart images provided.
-Each chart shows a different symbol with the most recent volume, EMAs, Hurst data, MESA stochastics, Cycle Channel Oscillator (CCO), and Volume-by-Price (VBP) bars.
+Please analyze ALL symbols provided.
+Each symbol includes structured numeric data with the most recent volume, EMAs, Hurst data, MESA stochastics, Cycle Channel Oscillator (CCO), and Volume-by-Price (VBP) data.
 Also included is longer-term Hurst, MESA, CCO, and OHLCV data.
+Chart images are provided for visual reference but analyze the numeric data values first.

 ## CRITICAL OBJECTIVE
-After analyzing all symbols, select and report ONLY the TOP 3 BEST BULLISH (LONG) setups for short-term trading (next few days to 1-2 weeks maximum).
+After analyzing all symbols, select and report ONLY the TOP 3 BEST BULLISH (LONG) setups for short-term trading (next few hours to 1-2 days maximum).

 **CRITICAL: Look ONLY for BULLISH (LONG) setups.
 Focus on signals indicating upward price movement.
 Rank the top 3 best bullish opportunities based on signal strength.**

-**CRITICAL: Focus on VERY SHORT-TERM signals (next few days to 1-2 weeks maximum).
+**CRITICAL: Focus on VERY SHORT-TERM signals (next few hours to 1-2 days maximum).
 Prioritize immediate momentum, recent crosses, and current price action over longer-term patterns.**

 ## PRIMARY INDICATORS (Required - Use These to Determine Bullish/Bearish)